-The conduct of a Councillor is unsuitable meeting conduct if the conduct happens during a council meeting and contravenes a behavioural standard of the Code of Conduct for Councillors.
+The conduct of a Councillor is unsuitable meeting conduct if the conduct happens during a council meeting and contravenes a behavioural standard of the Code of Conduct for Councillors (Add Link to COC).
 When dealing with an instance of unsuitable conduct by a Councillor in a meeting, the following procedures must be followed:

-- 23.1 The Chairperson must reasonably believe that unsuitable meeting conduct has been displayed by a councillor at a meeting.
-The chairperson may consider the severity of the conduct and whether the councillor has been issued with any previous warnings for unsuitable meeting conduct.
-If the chairperson decides the conduct is of a serious nature or another warning is unwarranted, the chairperson can make an order in relation to the conduct under section 23.7 below. - 23.2 If the Chairperson decides the unsuitable meeting conduct has occurred, but is of a less serious nature, the chairperson may request the councillor take remedial actions such as:
+- 23.1 The Chairperson must reasonably believe that unsuitable meeting conduct has been displayed by a councillor at a meeting. - 23.2 If the Chairperson decides the unsuitable meeting conduct has occurred, the chairperson may consider the severity of the conduct and whether the Councillor has had any previous warnings for unsuitable meeting conduct issued.
+If the Chairperson decides the conduct is of a serious nature or another warning is unwarranted, proceed to step 23.7. - 23.3 If the Chairperson decides unsuitable meeting conduct has occurred but is of a less serious nature, the chairperson may request the councillor take remedial actions such as: - ceasing the unsuitable meeting conduct and refraining from exhibiting the conduct; - apologising for their conduct; - withdrawing their comments. - 23.4 If the Councillor complies with the Chairperson's request for remedial action, no further action is required. - 23.5 If the Councillor fails to comply with the Chairperson's request for remedial action, the chairperson may warn the councillor that failing to comply with the request could result in an order being issued. - 23.6 If the Councillor complies with the Chairperson's warning and request for remedial action, no further action is required. - 23.7 If the Councillor still continues to fail to comply with the Chairperson's request for remedial action or the chairperson decided a warning was not appropriate under 22.3, the Chairperson may make one or more of the orders below:

-- ceasing and refraining from exhibiting the conduct - apologising for their conduct - withdrawing their comments. - 23.3 If the Councillor complies with the Chairperson's request for remedial action, no further action is required. - 23.4 If the Councillor fails to comply with the Chairperson's request for remedial action, the chairperson may warn the councillor that failing to comply with the request could result in an order of unsuitable meeting conduct being issued. - 23.5 If the Councillor complies with the Chairperson's warning and request for remedial action, no further action is required. - 23.6 If the Councillor continues to fail to comply with the Chairperson's request for remedial action or the chairperson decided a warning was not appropriate under 23.2, the Chairperson may make one or more of the orders below: - an order reprimanding the councillor for the conduct - an order requiring the councillor to leave the meeting, including any area set aside for the public and stay out for the duration of the meeting - 23.7 If the Councillor fails to comply with an order to leave and stay away from the meeting, the Chairperson can issue an order that the Councillor be removed from the meeting. - 23.8 Following the completion of the meeting, the Chairperson must ensure: - details of any order issued is recorded in the minutes of the meeting - if it is the third or more order made within a 12-month period against a Councillor, or the Councillor has refused to comply with an order issued to leave the meeting, these matters are dealt with at the next meeting of the council and treated as a suspected conduct breach - Council is not required to notify the independent assessor (IA) about the conduct and may deal with the conduct under section 150AG as if an investigation had been conducted. - the council's Chief Executive Officer (CEO) is advised to ensure details of any order made is updated in the council's Councillor conduct register. - 23.9 Any Councillor aggrieved with an order issued by the Chairperson can move a motion of dissent for parts 23.2,23.3, 23.7 and 23.8 above.
+- an order reprimanding the Councillor for the conduct - an order requiring the Councillor to leave the meeting, including any area set aside for the public and stay out for the duration of the meeting. - 23.8 If the Councillor fails to comply with an order to leave and stay away from the meeting, the Chairperson can issue an order that the Councillor be removed from the meeting. - 23.9 Following the completion of the meeting, the Chairperson must ensure: - details of any order issued is recorded in the minutes of the meeting - if it is the third or more order made within a 12-month period against a Councillor, or the Councillor has refused to comply with an order issued to leave the meeting, these matters are dealt with at the next meeting of the council and treated as inappropriate conduct - the council's Chief Executive Officer (CEO) is advised to ensure details of any order made is updated in the council's Councillor conduct register. - 23.10 Any Councillor aggrieved with an order issued by the Chairperson can move a motion of dissent for parts 22.1, 22.7 and 22.8 above.